agarwalpratikkumar/Titanic-Machine-Learning-from-Disaster/README.md

 The complete project is done in R language.
 The dataset is available on Kaggel.
 Help from Kernels has been taken for the successfull completion of this project.
-As this was my first project in R, I have tried to add sufficient comments explaining the meaning of each and every line in the project.